bobcat1993/mvp_twilio/README.md

 ### Why did you use WhatsApp?<a name="whatsapp"></a>

 If you are anything like me, you probably already have 100 apps on your phone, some of which you NEVER open.
 One app I, and 2 billion other people, use regularly is WhatsApp.
 It's a familiar user interface with no download required.
+It's also easy to send people notifications of new features and reminders.
 You can even give people a link to connect directly to your bot, `https://wa.me/<number>`.
 Yes, it's really THAT SIMPLE!

-Building in WhatsApp has some challenges, for example adding payments, menus etc... but with WhatsApp's new features this is getting easier every day!
+Building in WhatsApp was challenging, but it forced us to make sure that every interaction the user had was a conversation rather than a button pressing exercise.

 ### How did you make conversations purposeful?<a name="purpose"></a>